idaholab/MontePy/doc/source/starting.rst

 Universes
 ---------

-Montepy supports MCNP universes as well.
+MontePy supports MCNP universes as well.
 ``problem.universes`` will contain all universes in a problem.
 These are stored in :class:`~montepy.universes.Universes` as :class:`~montepy.universe.Universe` instances.
 If a cell is not assigned to any universe it will be assigned to Universe 0, *not None*, while reading in the input file.